← Back to Community

 The HYROX format: 1K run + station, repeated 8 times.
 Eight runs of 1000 meters each, eight stations between them.

-Here is Devang's actual splits:
+Here are Devang's actual splits:

 Run Pace Station Time Notes